Hi and thank you for clicking on The Skipper.

 "Say what?"
 I looked, open-mouthed, from one elf to the other.

-"She talks in an odd way," said Elladan.
+"She talks in an odd way," observed Elladan.
 "The likes of which I have not heard in Middle Earth."

 "You are not so all-knowing that you have heard every tongue," said Elrohir.

 "You're the ones who talk weird!"
 I snapped.
-"Don't worry.
+"And don't worry.
 I'll be going back any minute now…"

 "These things come and go as they please," I said, crossly.